shariqkudcs/Distribution/README.md

 ## Overview

-This project consists of an Angular application and a .NET Core server, both utilizing RabbitMQ for messaging.
+This project consists of an Angular application and a .NET Core server, server is utilizing RabbitMQ for messaging, while Angular application is utilizing SignalR.
 The Angular application is built with version 16.1.2.

 ## Prerequisites